nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1a.
 WIFE is empty.
   * 1a1.
 WIFE displays a message that tells the User that there are no items and cannot delete specified item. <br/>
     Use case ends.
 * 1b.
-User selects an item that does not exist.
+User selects an index that is more than the food items in WIFE.
   * 1b1.
-WIFE displays a message that tells the User that specified item does not exist. <br/>
+WIFE displays a message that tells the User that the food item index provided is invalid. <br/>
     Use case ends.

 ### **Use case UC04: View help**